MicrosoftDocs/power-platform/power-platform/admin/use-outlook-category-track-appointments-emails.md

 After 5 retries, if the failure to promote the email was due to a plugin error, try fixing the plugin.
 Then, assign the **Track to Dynamics 365** category to manually track the undelivered emails to get them tracked in Customer Engagement.

 **How do I remove category-based tracking through OrgDBOrgSetting?** <br/>
-To disable the special **Tracked to Dynamics 365** Outlook category, you need to enable the OrgDBOrgSetting in your Dynamics 365 for Customer Engagement apps organization.
-Dynamics 365 for Customer Engagement apps provides the OrgDBOrgSettings tool that gives administrators the ability to implement specific updates that were previously reserved for registry implementations.
+To disable the special **Tracked to Dynamics 365** Outlook category, you need to enable the OrgDBOrgSetting in your Dynamics 365 apps organization.
+Dynamics 365 apps provides the OrgDBOrgSettings tool that gives administrators the ability to implement specific updates that were previously reserved for registry implementations.

 1. Follow the instructions [in this article](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm) for steps to extract the tool.
 2. After extracting the tool, disable the OrgDBOrgSetting **TrackCategorizedItems**.